shalithasuranga/codeglish/README.md

 # codeglish
 A communication language only for die-hard programmers.
-Try A on internet chat platforms for fun.
-But, please don't use A in task management platforms where you need to have a professional profile.
+Try Codeglish on internet chat platforms for fun.
+But, please don't use Codeglish in task management platforms where you need to have a professional profile.

 Enjoy!